Bringing It All Home.

 Where was the need to contain a declining power with an aging population and a one-dimensional economy ?

-Gorbachev and Regan had generated an amicable atmosphere following their nations’ Cold War mistrust of each other.
+Gorbachev and Reagan had generated an amicable atmosphere following their nations’ Cold War mistrust of each other.

-Why did their ensuing shock therapy have to be such tough love for the Russian people?
+Why did the ensuing shock therapy have to be such tough love for the Russian people?

 Why would the jokers be left to run wild?